Dhunsheth/nasa_R_wrapper/README.md

 We can get an idea of the scope of each image taken on a given day by plotting the centroids of each image in the set.
 Call the `plot_centroids(type, date)` function with the same parameters as before.

 Ex: `plot_centroids('natural', '2024-01-01')`

+# NASA Rover Images Function
+## Importing the Function

+In order to call the function, we must import the R script where the function is defined ("rover_images_wrapper_module").

+`source("../rover_images_wrapper_module.R")`

+If you are in another directory, you must also add the file path where this script is located in addition to the file name.

+## Using 'get_mars_rover_image_url(rover, camera, date)' Function

+**Format of camera:** FHAZ, RHAZ, MAST, CHEMCAM, MAHLI, MARDI, NAVCAM.
+For "opportunity" and "spirit": FHAZ, RHAZ, NAVCAM, PANCAM, MINITES.

+**Format of rover:** "curiosity", "opportunity", and "spirit"

+**Format of date:** YYYY-MM-DD

+Example: `img_link <- get_mars_rover_image_url("curiosity", "fhaz", "2023-01-01")`

+### Step 3: Conclusion

+This function will return a hyperlink to the requested image.
+Copy/paste this URL into a web browser to see the image.